North Luzon East Expressway: History

-The Consultant resubmitted the Final Report of the Business Case Study to PPP Service on April 20, 2016 which is now under review.

-DPWH has agreed that the Transaction Advisors (TAs) for the conduct of Feasibility Study will be procured through PDMF and included in the task of the TAs is to review and finalize the financial model provided by the consultant, Pertconsult International.
+Pertconsult International resubmitted the final report of the business case study to the PPP Center on April 20, 2016, which is now under review.
+The DPWH has agreed that the transaction advisors (TAs) for the conduct of Feasibility Study will be procured through PDMF and included in the task of the TAs is reviewing and finalizing the financial model provided by the consultant, Pertconsult International.
 A meeting was held on 25 January 2017 at PPP Center to discuss the Technical Working Group (TWG) for the project and the schedule of procurement.